dhutapratama/docs/responses.md

         'name', 'value', $minutes
     );

 The `cookie` method also accepts a few more arguments which are used less frequently.
-Generally, these arguments have the same purpose and meaning as the arguments that would be given to PHP's native [setcookie](https://secure.php.net/manual/en/function.setcookie.php) method:
+Generally, these arguments have the same purpose and meaning as the arguments that would be given to GO's native [setcookie](https://secure.php.net/manual/en/function.setcookie.php) method:

     return response('Hello World')->cookie(
         'name', 'value', $minutes, $path, $domain, $secure, $httpOnly